shravan-padakanti/scala-3/Parallel-Scan-(Prefix-Sum)-Operation.md

 ### Reusing intermediate results of reduce

 In the previous solution we do not reuse any computation.
+Each output array was computed independently of others.
 Can we reuse some of it?

 Recall that reduce proceeds by applying the operations in a tree